amandakube/Allocating-Homelessness-Interventions---Counterfactual-Predictions/README.md

 The variable named Outcome has two potential values, 1 or 0.
 A value of 1 indicates that the household was in need of more homeless services within 2 years after exiting the system.
 A value of 0 indicates no need for services within those 2 years (the ideal outcome).

 The rows labeled ES, TH, RRH, and Prev give the counterfactual prediction for whether that household would need services again within 2 years if they had been allocated to that intervention.
 ES stands for Emergency Shelter, TH Transitional Housing, RRH Rapid Rehousing, and Prev stands for Homelessness Prevention.
+Couterfactual predictions are calculated using BART, as described in detail in the paper referenced above.